-Esbilac can be purchased at most pet shops or here at The Squirrel Store, BUT, we prefer you purchase the Esbilac immediately at a local pet store.
-The squirrels do not have time to wait for delivery from Connecticut.
+Esbilac can be purchased at pretty much any pet store while you wait for Fox Valley order.
 DO NOT allow the pet store employees to talk you into a different formula to be used as a substitute.
 Remember, most pet stores specialize in domestic animals, and their employees usually have no knowledge about care of wildlife.

 Esbilac comes premixed, or in powder form.
 If you purchase the powder form, you will mix it more dilute to begin with.
 This will be easier on the babies’ digestive system.
 Use one part powder and four parts of water, and mix what you will use at one feeding.
 Mix in all the lumps, and use a strainer if you need to.
 For each of the next feedings make the formula more concentrated by adding less water until you are mixing the formula at 1 part formula powder to 2 parts water.

 Never feed the babies any kind of cow’s milk, goat milk, or soy milk.

 Orphaned or injured squirrel babies are usually dehydrated already and have additional health problems they are dealing with.

 Their little immune system is not strong yet and then adding cow's milk to the mix will cause diarrhea and shock the systems to death.
 In most cases it's fatal.